Fish fin: Bony fishes

-Bony fishes form a taxonomic group called Osteichthyes (or Euteleostomi, which includes also land vertebrates).
-They have skeletons made of bone mostly, and can be contrasted with cartilaginous fishes (see below), which have skeletons made mainly of cartilage (except for their teeth, fin spines, and denticles).
+Bony fishes (Actinopterygii and Sarcopterygii) form a taxonomic group called Osteichthyes (or Euteleostomi, which includes also land vertebrates); they have skeletons made of bone mostly, and can be contrasted with cartilaginous fishes (see below), which have skeletons made mainly of cartilage (except for their teeth, fin spines, and denticles).

 Bony fishes are divided into ray-finned and lobe-finned fish.
 Most living fish are ray-finned, an extremely diverse and abundant group consisting of over 30,000 species.
 It is the largest class of vertebrates in existence today, making up more than 50% of species.
-In the distant past, lobe-finned fish were abundant.
-Nowadays they are show depauperate diversity, with only eight living species.
+In the distant past, lobe-finned fish were abundant; however, there are currently only eight species.

-Bony fish have fin spines and rays called lepidotrichia.
-They typically have swim bladders, which allows the fish to create a neutral balance between sinking and floating without having to use its fins.
-However, swim bladders are absent in many fish, most notably in Lungfishes, which are the only fish to have retained the primitive lung present in the common ancestor of bony fish from which swim bladders evolved.
-Bony fishes also have an operculum, which helps them breathe without having to use fins to swim.
+Bony fish have fin spines called lepidotrichia or "rays" (due to how the spines spread open).
+They typically have swim bladders, which allow the fish to alter the relative density of its body and thus the buoyancy, so it can sink or float without having to use the fins to swim up and down.
+However, swim bladders are absent in many fish, most notably in lungfishes, who have evolved their swim bladders into primitive lungs, which may have a shared evolutionary origin with those of their terrestrial relatives, the tetrapods.
+Bony fishes also have a pair of opercula that function to draw water across the gills, which help them breathe without needing to swim forward to force the water into the mouth across the gills.